garethredfern/redfern-dev/content/articles/vuejs-auth-using-laravel-sanctum.md

 - [Laravel API](https://github.com/garethredfern/sanctum-api)
 - [VueJS SPA](https://github.com/garethredfern/sanctum-vue)

-The first thing to do is set up your Laravel project as you normally would install [Sanctum](https://github.com/laravel/sanctum).
+The first thing to do is set up your Laravel project as you normally would, install [Sanctum](https://github.com/laravel/sanctum).
 Run the migrations and seed the database with the user seed so that you have a user to test auth against.

 With Laravel set up there were two controllers needed to give us basic login and logout for the SPA: